Official State Poems & Poets of Tennessee

 Tennessee Poets Laureate & Ambassador of Letters

-TENNESSEE AMBASSADOR OF LETTERS.
-Harriette Louise Bias Allen, former Director of Forensics in the Department of Dramatics and Speech at Fisk University, was named Tennessee’s Ambassador of Letters in 1977.
+TENNESSEE AMBASSADOR OF LETTERS: Harriette Louise Bias Allen (former Director of Forensics in the Department of Dramatics and Speech at Fisk University in Nashville) was named Tennessee’s Ambassador of Letters in 1977.
 A native of Savannah, Georgia, Ms. Allen is widely recognized as a poet, storyteller, and oral interpreter.